 Self-confidence is described as full trust and reliance in self.
 When we have it, we know we’re on the right track and contributing positively to others and to our own life.
 We walk and talk with assurance and a positive manner.

 As children, we had self-esteem as part of our makeup.
 We were valued for being alive — we walked into rooms and people smiled, engaged us in conversation, and told us how cute or smart we were.
 Others were at once affirming and contributing to what we thought of ourselves.
 As we got older, we realized that others do hold opinions of us, and we began to place more weight on people’s judgments of us than on what we thought of ourselves.

 A lack of self-esteem prohibits our taking chances and risks — when we worry that we might fail and others might see that failure, it just seems easier not to try.
 Low self-esteem weakens our ability to have true relationships — if we guard our true selves by focusing on how we look and what we’re saying, we aren’t allowing others to see the beauty that is unique to each of us.

 Confidence serves a function in life: It allows us to bypass feelings of fear, providing us with the strength to face new challenges.
-Because confidence comes from within, we hold the key for change.
-No one has confidence in all areas of her life at all times, but there are a number of practical steps we can take to begin see ourselves in a positive light — recognizing our talents, our contributions and our gifts to others.
+Because self-confidence comes from within, we hold the key to change.
+No one has confidence in all areas of her life at all times, but there are a number of practical steps we can take to begin to see ourselves in a positive light — recognizing our talents, our contributions, and our gifts to others.